etiennebacher/innsbruck_teaching_may_2025/README.md

-Three teaching sessions for webscraping (part 1 on static webscraping and part 2 on dynamic webscraping).
+Three teaching sessions: two on webscraping with R (part 1 on static webscraping and part 2 on dynamic webscraping) and one on handling large data with R and Python.

 Each folder contains the code for the slides deployed online and the code for the demos.